Economic and Political Overview

 Economic Indicators

-Overall, the government will need to modernise the country and support education and industrial diversification to limit its dependence on raw materials price fluctuations (iron, copper, gold, quartz, cattle, and fish).
+Overall, the government will need to modernize the country and support education and industrial diversification to limit its dependence on raw materials price fluctuations (iron, copper, gold, quartz, cattle, and fish).
 To this extent, authorities have elaborated an inclusive growth strategy for the period 2017-30, planning structural reforms and significant investment in infrastructure.
-The three pillars of this investment strategy are inclusive economic growth, human capital development and governance improvement.
-The country's unemployment rate was estimated at 11.3% in 2021, with around 6.3% of the population living in poverty (World Bank, latest data available).
-Mauritania is considered a lower-middle-income country, with a GDP per capita (PPP) estimated at USD 6,925 in 2022 by the IMF.
+The three pillars of this investment strategy are inclusive economic growth, human capital development, and governance improvement.
+The country's unemployment rate was estimated at 10.8% in 2022 (from 11.3% one year earlier), with around 31.8% of the population living in poverty (World Bank, latest data available).
+Mauritania is considered a lower-middle-income country, with a GDP per capita (PPP) estimated at USD 6,295 in 2022 by the World Bank.

 Source: IMF – World Economic Outlook Database , Latest available data